nonsook/Caf-Harmony-Analysis/README.md

 ## Methodology
 MS Excel was the preffered tool for the client, so I acquired the datasets for the cafe, which were in 5 different sheets namely:
-Sales Data,
+- Sales Data
-Customer Data,
+- Customer Data
-Employee Data,
+- Employee Data
-Feedback Data and
+- Feedback Data
-Stock Data.
+- Stock Data

 I applied data wrangling and cleaning techniques on the datasets, which involved removing duplicates and blanks on all sheets, creating a new column for Age group on the Sales Data, re-structuring the data by merging Sales Data with Customer Data because they both had a unique column which was the Customer ID.
 Then I created Pivot Tables for proper analysis and finally built a dashboard for visualisation and uncovering insights.

-Tools
-Excel - Data collection and Data Cleaning
-MySQL - Data Analysis
-Excel - Data Visualization, creating reports and Dashboard.